-From 2015-2017 I edited the blog series Measuring Success?, which drew together expert contributions on analysing scholarship programs and aims to facilitate dialogue between the various government agencies, private foundations, and academic researchers working in the sector.
+From 2015-2017 I edited the blog series Measuring Success?, which drew together expert contributions on analysing scholarship programs and aimed to facilitate dialogue between the various government agencies, private foundations, and academic researchers working in the sector.
 I have also sat on various international working groups concerned with international higher education, development, and research approaches, such as the Commonwealth Tertiary Education Facility’s expert working group and the Donor Harmonization Group of agencies and researchers involved in higher education development cooperation.

 In the increasingly hazy and distant past, I was an academic researcher at King’s College London and Coventry University (where I completed my PhD).
 I specialised in education technology applications and understanding students’ perspectives on higher education and have been involved in a variety of rather interesting projects funded variously by the European Commission, Leverhulme Trust, and UK Quality Assurance Agency.
 The outputs from my academic work - both while in academia and at the ACU - are listed on the publications page.

 ©2019 Matt Mawer